pulp/pulp_puppet/docs/tech-reference/forge_api.rst

 =========

 Puppet Forge implements a basic API that is not currently documented.
-The challenging aspect of re-implementing the API is that the ``puppet module`` tool uses hard-coded absolute paths, so the API must exist at the root of the web server.
+The challenging aspect of re-implementing the API is that prior to puppet version 3.3, the ``puppet module`` tool used hard-coded absolute paths, so the API must exist at the root of the web server.
 This also prevents the inclusion of a repository ID in the URL.

 Search
 ------